Scheduling Issues

 Common Issues:

-- Wrong days selected for weekly schedule
+- Wrong weekday chips selected

 Diagnostic Steps #